dotnet/docs-maui/docs/user-interface/controls/checkbox.md

 </Label>
 ```

-In this example, the `Label` uses a binding expression in a data trigger to monitor the `IsChecked` property of the <xref:Microsoft.Maui.Controls.CheckBox>.
-When this property becomes `true`, the `FontAttributes` and `FontSize` properties of the `Label` change.
-When the `IsChecked` property returns to `false`, the `FontAttributes` and `FontSize` properties of the `Label` are reset to their initial state.
+In this example, the <xref:Microsoft.Maui.Controls.Label> uses a binding expression in a data trigger to monitor the `IsChecked` property of the <xref:Microsoft.Maui.Controls.CheckBox>.
+When this property becomes `true`, the `FontAttributes` and `FontSize` properties of the <xref:Microsoft.Maui.Controls.Label> change.
+When the `IsChecked` property returns to `false`, the `FontAttributes` and `FontSize` properties of the <xref:Microsoft.Maui.Controls.Label> are reset to their initial state.

-The following screenshot shows the `Label` formatting when the <xref:Microsoft.Maui.Controls.CheckBox> is checked:
+The following screenshot shows the <xref:Microsoft.Maui.Controls.Label> formatting when the <xref:Microsoft.Maui.Controls.CheckBox> is checked:

 :::image type="content" source="media/checkbox/checkbox-databinding.png" alt-text="Screenshot of a data bound CheckBox.":::